HaldiH/tat/docs/index.md

 # Welcome to TAT

-This website is the documentation for the TAT GUI.
-For users, you can see guides inside the _User guide_ section.
+Welcome to the documentation of the TAT GUI.
+TAT (for Tomography Analysis Tool) is a graphical interface letting you generate clusters for tomography images using the k-means method and manipulate clusters.

 ## Getting started

-If you are a user, you can follow the [installation guide](user-guide/installation.md) and the [user guide](user-guide/usage.md).
+If you are a user, you can follow the [installation guide](user-guide/installation.md) and see the [user manual](user-guide/manual.md).

 ### Quick start

 TAT needs Python >= 3.8 and 3.8.1 on Windows.

-TAT is available in PyPI, thus you can install it with `pip`:
+TAT is available in PyPI, thus you can install it with `pip` :

 ```shell
 pip install tat
 ```

-And then you can run the application as a Python module:
+And then you can run the application as a Python module :

 ```shell
 python -m tat
 ```

-Or directly as a program if Python scripts are in path:
+Or directly as a program if Python scripts are in path :

 ```shell
 tat